 But that's what happened.

 In life, your 5, 10, 20 year plans... they are all great, but many times life throws you a curve ball and you end up somewhere you'd never expect.

 Sometimes the stress, chaos and unpredictability get the best of me.
-To be completely honest, there have been MANY times where I have been so overwhelmed that I have spent nights wide awake, with a pit in my stomach and shaking hands under the covers.
+To be completely honest, there have been MANY times where I have been so overwhelmed that I have spent nights wide awake, with a pit in my stomach.

 When you are a stepmom, another woman has their finger on many aspects of your family.
 And rightfully so, because most of your family members were her family members before they were yours.